dPhish/Documentation/modules/analytics/credentials.md

 ## Overview

 > The `Credentials tab` displays credentials submitted by targets in launched phishing simulation campaigns, along with additional data.
-This section provides insights into which target entered their credentials, in which campaign, and much more information that we will explore further.
+This section provides insights into which target entered their credentials, in which campaign and additional details that will be covered in the following section.

 > [!NOTE]
 > Passwords are not saved in our database to ensure data security.